Aerospace Engineering

 Admissions Standards

-Regular Admission
+Admission

-Doctoral program regular admission requires an undergraduate GPA of at least 3.0 and a GPA of at least 3.5 for courses taken as part of a master's program.
+Doctoral program admission requires an undergraduate GPA of at least 3.0 and a GPA of at least 3.5 for courses taken as part of a master's program.

 In exceptional cases, applicants with a GPA between 2.75-2.99 may be granted admission.
-Such students would be admitted as Aerospace Engineering Masters of Engineering students.
+Such students would be admitted as Aerospace Engineering Master of Engineering students.
 If approved by the student's graduate advisor and the departmental graduate advisor, the student may change to an alternate Aerospace Engineering degree program after successful completion of the first semester and receiving a minimum 3.0 GPA.

 GRE Requirements